apache/beam/learning/prompts/code-explanation/java/01_io_kafka.md

          void setTopicName(String value);
      }
 ```
-In the `main` method, the `PipelineOptionsFactory` is used to create a `ReadKafkaTopicOptions` object from the command-line arguments.
+In the `main` method, the `PipelineOptionsFactory` class creates a `ReadKafkaTopicOptions` object from the command-line arguments.
 The `Pipeline.create` method creates a new pipeline with the specified options.

 ```java
         ReadKafkaTopicOptions options = PipelineOptionsFactory.fromArgs(args).withValidation().as(ReadKafkaTopicOptions.class);

          Pipeline p = Pipeline.create(options);
 ```

-The pipeline is then used to read messages from the Kafka topic.
-The `KafkaIO.read()` method is used to configure the Kafka source with the bootstrap server, topic name, key and value deserializers.
-The `ParDo` transform is applied to log the message key and value.
+The pipeline reads messages from the specified Kafka topic using `KafkaIO.read()`.
+This method configures the Kafka source by providing the bootstrap server, topic name, key deserializer, and value deserializer.
+Then, the pipeline applies a `ParDo` transform to log the Kafka message key and value.

 ```java
                  .apply(KafkaIO.<Integer, String>read()
                          .withBootstrapServers(options.getBootstrapServer())